 Associate Head Coach / Recruiting Coordinator

-Kevin Doyle enters his first season as the associate men's soccer coach and recruiting coordinator in 2017 after his hiring on May 31, 2017.
+Kevin Doyle enters his second season as the associate men's soccer coach and recruiting coordinator in 2018 after his hiring on May 31, 2017.

 Doyle comes to Grand Canyon with a long resume of impressive coaching stops in collegiate soccer.
 He spent the last five seasons on the coaching staff at Air Force Academy.
 Prior to coaching with the Falcons, Doyle spent three years as an assistant coach at Virginia Tech and six seasons as the top assistant and lead recruiter at Creighton.
 He also had stints as the top assistant at Penn State, an assistant at William & Mary and an assistant at Mercer.

 Doyle spent the previous five seasons as a member of the coaching staff at Air Force.
 For the final four seasons, the Falcons were a fellow member of the Western Athletic Conference after moving from the Mountain Pacific Sports Federation.
 The most successful season came in 2016, where Doyle helped lead the Falcons to a 14-7-1 mark and a 6-3-1 finish in WAC.

 From 2009-11, Doyle spent time on the East Coast as a member of the Virginia Tech coaching staff.